acidtone/wbdv-winter-2020/materials/cpnt262/chapters/ch04/README.md

   - next

 ## Request object
-- req.url
+- request object is created for us by express
-  - pathname
+  - `request.originalUrl`: The entire URL after the domain
-  - search
+  - `request.path`: Everything before the '?'
-  - query
+  - `query`: Everything after the '?' but as an object
 - params
-  - Examples:
+  - Example:
     - :id
     - :email
     - :status